gimre/epoxy/README.md

 Adds [ providers ]( #providers ) after container creation.

 ### **Container.register( id, factory )**
 Registers a factory for the provided id with the container.
-Useful for mocking out modules or providing overrides
+Useful for mocking out modules or providing overrides.

 ### **Providers**
 Providers are sources ( paths at the moment ) where to look for dependencies when resolving modules.
 Providers are relative to the file where [ create ]( #containercreate-id ) is called.